Things I learned at Pre-Kindergarten

 Surgery is expensive.
 And November has been expensive enough, thank you very much.

 After dressing kids and dropping them off, we arrived at the hospital on time.
 We were ushered into the registration office to fill out necessary paperwork and to leave our pound of flesh.
 (I f-ing hate of health insurance system!)
 Then we waited.
-I read a Star Wars book to Sean.
-Finally we were called back to the prepping station.
+I read a Star Wars book to Tornado S. Finally we were called back to the prepping station.

 The nurses were amazing.
-They engaged Sean.
-They told him what was going on in child terms.
+They engaged Tornado S. They told him what was going on in child terms.
 “I’m reading the numbers in your head.”
 “I’m looking at your heart beat on the TV.”
 “This cuff is going to hug your arm tight.”
 “You get to wear this really neat outfit.”
 “Who are you holding?”
 “Yoda is my favorite.”

 Um, Parent Fail: I forgot the blankie.
 BUT.
 I did find Star Wars figures in the car.

-In no time Sean was prepped and ready to go.
+In no time, Tornado S was prepped and ready to go.
 And we waited some more.
 I began reading the Star Wars book again.
 Then another little boy and his parents entered the prepping station.
 He was about three, and where ever his thing was stuck hurt him.
 He was crying, screaming, throwing all manners of fits.
 He was uncooperative.
 The parents were stressed and distressed.
 Any one could see the poor boy was scared and in pain and all was forgiven.
 Anyone that didn’t understand was clearly a jerk and needed a black eye.

-Sean was worried.
+Tornado S was worried.
 He stared at the boy and looked up at me.

 Me: (whispering) You can tell him its ok.

-Sean: (leaning around me, trying to make eye contact) It’s OK! (pause.
+Tornado S: (leaning around me, trying to make eye contact) It’s OK! (pause.
 No response from the boy.)
 Hey!
 You’ll be fine!
 (Pause) IT WON’T HURT!

-Sean: It won’t hurt!
+Tornado S: It won’t hurt!

 The fight went out of the boy.
 He submitted to the prepping.